Mission

 History

 Faraday Technology was founded in 1991 to develop and commercialize novel electrochemical technology.
 The company's core competency lies in the management of the innovation process from concept to pilot-scale.
-The company also manages the intellectual property assets developed from the application of the Faradayic process to provide its customers and strategic partners with strong, competitive advantage.
+The company also manages the intellectual property assets developed from the application of the FARADAYIC® Process to provide its customers and strategic partners with strong, competitive advantage.

-The company's location, just north of Dayton in Clayton, Ohio affords easy access to I-70 and the Dayton International Airport.
+The company's location, just north of Dayton in Englewood, Ohio affords easy access to I-70 and the Dayton International Airport.
 The facilities – which were expanded in 2002 – are equipped with an electrochemical engineering and corrosion engineering research laboratory, as well as a large prototype manufacturing area.
 Faraday utilizes an in-house, small-scale machine shop for prototype fabrication requirements and also offers complete CAD design and controls engineering services.

 Historically, manufacturing processes in numerous industries have been protected only by trade-secrets and know-how.
 However, in this increasingly competitive market, suppliers are in a unique position to influence a market's growth and to command a significant market share if they have patent protection.
 Faraday can work with you to develop that needed intellectual property.